jldimond/Coral-CpG-ratio-MS/methods.md

 _**Annotation**_

-To maintain consistency in comparing datasets, all transcriptomes and  differentially expressed gene sets were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) using an evalue threshold of 10<sup>-5</sup>.
+To maintain consistency in comparing datasets, all transcriptomes and  differentially expressed gene sets were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) with an evalue threshold of 10<sup>-5</sup>.
-UniProt/Swiss-Prot IDs were joined with corresponding Gene Ontology Slim (GOSlim) terms using SQLShare (http://escience.washington.edu/sqlshare).
+To further annotate genes with broad functional categories, UniProt/Swiss-Prot IDs were joined with corresponding Gene Ontology Slim (GOSlim) terms using SQLShare (http://escience.washington.edu/sqlshare).
+Only GOslim biological process ('P') terms were included.
+This join process allowed an individual contig to fall into more than one GOslim bin, but did not allow it to occur in the same bin more than once.
 Complete details of annotation are provided in jupyter notebooks at https://github.com/jldimond/Coral-CpG-ratio-MS/tree/master/ipynb.

 _**Predicted germline methylation**_